 Skimboard Buying Guide

-Welcome to the Circle One Skimboard Buying Guide!
-We are one of the top manufacturers of epoxy and carbon skimboards for serious wave riding, so can help you find your perfect skimboard in terms of fit and design.
-Firstly, you need to know what sort of skimboarding you would like to be doing, what your ability is, and your height and weight as that will affect the size of your new skimboard.
+Welcome to the Circle One Skimboard Buying Guide.
+We are one of the top manufacturers of epoxy glass fibre and carbon fibre skimboards for serious wave riding, so can help you find the right skimboard for your skill level and aspiration.
+Firstly, you need to know what sort of skimboarding you would like to be doing, your skill level, and your height and weight as that will determine the size of your new skimboard.

-Skimboarding can be done on the flatland, where you skim in the shallow water on a beach or lake, or take it further and ride waves in the sea.
-Skimboards are also gaining popularity as wake skates and in kitesurfing for wave riding when you prefer to not be strapped to a board.
-Epoxy and carbon skimboards are lightweight and strong, ideal for performing tricks on the water in any capacity!
+Skimboarding can be done on the flat shoreline (often known as ‘flatland’ skimming), where you skim in the shallow water of a shore break or lake, or you can take the board further out and actually ride the curling wave just offshore.
+Skimboards have also gained popularity as an alternative to a wakesurfing board and in kitesurfing (when you prefer to not be strapped to a board) so really are a versatile board option.
+Our epoxy glass fibre and carbon fibre skimboards are lightweight and strong; ideal for wave riding and pulling tricks as you grow in confidence.

 Often when people think of skimboarding, they think of cheaper wooden skimboards which are mostly flat, quite heavy and thin.
-These are great for messing around in the shallows and for lighter adults and kids, but if you are serious about skimboarding, then you will benefit a lot more from a lighter and better constructed epoxy foam or carbon fibre skimboard.
-These have better flotation to take on waves, often have a rocker for better turning and carving, and are thicker and bigger to offer more surface area for skimming on.
+Wooden skimboards are a great family option for messing around in the shallows and for lighter adults and kids but their limited performance will not allow you to move to the next level of wave riding and tricks.
+If you want to get more serious about skimboarding, then you will benefit hugely from a lighter and better constructed epoxy glass fibre or carbon fibre skimboard.
+These have better flotation to take on waves, often have a rocker (where the board curves upward mainly on the nose) for more efficient turning and carving, and are thicker with a larger plan surface area to take on greater distances – crucial if you want to get out to deeper water waves.

 Which Size Skimboard Should I Choose?

-The main thing to consider when picking your skimboard size, is your own height and weight.
-The below table shows your ideal length of skimboard (for epoxy and carbon models) based on your weight.
+The main thing to consider when picking your skimboard size, is your height and weight.
+The below table shows your ideal length of skimboard (for both Epoxy+Glass Fibre and Epoxy+Carbon Fibre models) based on your weight.
 It goes without saying that if you are smaller, you can handle a smaller board but if you are heavier you will need the additional float of a bigger board.

 |Rider Weight||Recommended Skimboard Length/s|